 How to Overcome People Pleasing for Good?

 Striving to please other people is a form of trying to control how they feel about you.
+It stems from feeling insecure and having low self-esteem.

 If you’re someone who worries about pleasing others, then you might share some of the signs below: